About the MNHS Press

 Editorial and acquisitions inquiries relating to Native Americans, Minnesota's diverse peoples, memoirs and creative nonfiction, and general history; permissions; accessibility requests.

 - See our Order page or visit your local bookseller to buy our books.
-Customer service inquiries should be directed to Serenity Shanklin, Sales Manager, at 651-259-3202 or email@example.com.
+Customer service inquiries should be directed to Riley Jay Davis, at 651-259-3204 or email@example.com.

-The Minnesota Historical Society Press is a proud member of the Association of American University Presses.
-AAUP is an organization of nonprofit scholarly publishers whose 122 members—located in the United States, Canada, and abroad—publish high-quality books, journals, and electronic media for educated readers throughout the world.
+The Minnesota Historical Society Press is a proud member of the Association of University Presses.
+AUPresses is an organization of nonprofit scholarly publishers whose 122 members—located in the United States, Canada, and abroad—publish high-quality books, journals, and electronic media for educated readers throughout the world.